Thomas Walsingham: Life

-He became a monk at St Albans, where he appears to have passed the whole of his monastic life, excepting a period from 1394 to 1396 during which he was prior of Wymondham Abbey, Norfolk, England, another Benedictine house.
+Thomas became a monk at St Albans, where he appears to have passed the whole of his monastic life, excepting a period from 1394 to 1396 during which he was prior of Wymondham Abbey, Norfolk, England, another Benedictine house.
 At St Albans he was in charge of the scriptorium, or writing room, and he died in about 1422.

-Walsingham is stated by Bale and Pits to have been a native of Norfolk.
+Walsingham is stated by John Bale and John Pitts to have been a native of Norfolk.
 This is probably an inference from his name, as Walsingham is a village in that county.
 From an early period he was connected with the abbey at St Albans, Hertfordshire, and he was doubtless at school there.
-An inconclusive passage in his Historia Anglicana has been taken as evidence that he was educated at Oxford, and the abbey of St Albans maintained particularly close relations with Oxford, sending its novices to be trained at St Alban Hall and its monks at Gloucester College, lending further weight to the idea that Walsingham probably attended the university.
+An inconclusive passage in his Historia Anglicana has been taken as evidence that he was educated at Oxford, and the abbey of St Albans maintained particularly close relations with Oxford, sending its novices to be trained at St Alban Hall and its monks at Gloucester College, lending further weight to the idea that Walsingham attended the university.

 Subsequently, as the register book of benefactors of St Albans Abbey preserved in Corpus Christi College, Cambridge, shows, he held in the abbey not only the office of precentor, implying some musical education, but the more important one of scriptorarius, or superintendent of the copying-room.
 According to the register it was under Thomas de la Mare, who was abbot from 1349 to 1396, that he held these offices.

 Before 1388, he compiled a work (Chronica Majora), which was well known at that date as a book of reference.

 In 1394, he was of standing sufficient to be promoted to the dignity of prior of Wymondham.

 He ceased to be prior of Wymondham in 1396, and was recalled to St Albans, where he composed his Ypodigma Neustriæ, or Demonstration of Events in Normandy, dedicated to Henry V, about 1419.
 His Historia Anglicana, indeed, is carried down to 1422, though it remains a matter of controversy whether the latter portion is from his pen.
 Nothing further is known of his life.
-Pits speaks of Walsingham's office of ‘scriptorarius’ at St Albans Abbey as that of historiographer royal (regius historicus), and as bestowed on Walsingham by the abbot at the instance of the king.
+Pitts speaks of Walsingham's office of ‘scriptorarius’ at St Albans Abbey as that of historiographer royal (regius historicus), and as bestowed on Walsingham by the abbot at the instance of the king.

-This king, according to Bale and Pits, was Henry VI, for both of them assert that Walsingham flourished A.D.
+This king, according to Bale and Pitts, was Henry VI, for both of them assert that Walsingham flourished A.D.
 1440.

 The title of historiographer royal has probably no more basis than Bale's similar story of William Rishanger.

 Bale makes his case worse by adding that Walsingham was the author of a work styled Acta Henrici Sexti.